 5. What is the Stillspeaking God saying to the church today, in a new day?

-I confess that it requires willpower on my part not to get caught up in such conversations (in person or on Facebook) even though, or perhaps, because most of my childhood was spent dreading the end of the world that was supposed to arrive with the year 2000.
-This "prophecy" came from vaguely religious sources, long before secular ones stirred up anxiety over Y2K or a little-known Mayan prophecy twelve years later.
-Such talk captured my imagination and held it hostage for far too many years.
-What the world needs now and always, however, is a word of hope, not self-proclaimed "prophets" who claim to predict future events beyond our control and full of doom.
+Once we get past our old ideas about prophets, we may better appreciate the depth of beauty in our passage from the prophet Isaiah.
+Many of us have operated at one time or another under the impression that prophets are people who somehow, magically or miraculously, predict future events.
+Even our supposedly sophisticated, scientific culture shows a remarkable level of interest in “prophecies” that predict the end of the world, whether they come from the Mayans or Nostradamus or the Bible itself.
+I confess that it requires willpower on my part not to get caught up in such conversations (in person or on Facebook) even though, or perhaps because, most of my childhood was spent dreading the end of the world that was supposed to arrive with the year 2000.
+This “prophecy” came from vaguely religious sources, long before secular ones stirred up anxiety over Y2K, and it captured my imagination and held it hostage for far too many years.
+What the world needs now and always, however, is a word of hope, not “prophets” who claim to predict future events beyond our control and full of doom.

 Be sure to take the artists